afenne4/Exponential-Simulation-and-Inferential-Analysis/README.md

 a t-test was used to determine if delivery method of Vitamin C had an impact on tooth growth.
 This analysis showed that orange juice resulted in more tooth growth than ascerbic acid.
 Following this, two t-tests were used to determine if increasing doseage resulted in increased tooth growth.
 The results from these tests provided evidence in support of this hypothesis.

+For those interested in the raw code, the R markdown files have also been included in the repository.